Shroud — TEE LLM Proxy

 Encoding obfuscation detection

-Catches base64, hex, Unicode escape, and other encoding tricks used to sneak payloads past text-based filters.
+Catches base64, hex, and Unicode escape tricks used to sneak payloads past text-based filters.
+Can block, decode-and-mark, warn, or log.

 Network threat detection

-Flags suspicious URLs, blocked domains, and data exfiltration attempts.
-Enforces per-agent allowed/denied domain lists.
+Flags suspicious URLs, blocked domains, IP-based URLs, non-standard ports, and data exfiltration patterns.
+Per-agent allowed/denied domain lists.

 Filesystem protection

-Blocks references to sensitive paths (/etc/passwd, ~/.ssh, .env) and path traversal attempts in LLM conversations.
+Blocks references to sensitive paths (/etc/passwd, ~/.ssh, .env) and path traversal attempts.
+Custom blocked_paths per agent.

 PII redaction

-Emails, phone numbers, SSNs, and other PII detected and scrubbed before reaching the provider.
+Emails, phone numbers, SSNs, credit cards, and other PII detected and scrubbed before reaching the provider.
+Policy: block, redact, warn, or allow.

 Secret redaction (Aho-Corasick)

 Vault-aware exact matching.
-Every secret in your vault is checked against the prompt text.
+Every secret in your vault is checked against the prompt using Aho-Corasick.
+Matches are replaced with [REDACTED:path].

 Prompt injection scoring